I’m a tech writer and these are the best laptop deals for Amazon Prime Day 2025

 Grab a premium 2-in-1 laptop for less with this excellent deal on the HP Envy x360.
 Its clever hinge lets you flip the screen around to use it like a tablet, offering brilliant versatility at home, at the office or while on the move.
 With a quality build and powerful performance, it’s a do-it-all device with a hefty £270 Prime Day saving.

 A step up from standard Chromebooks, this ‘plus’ model from Acer packs more power for smoother multitasking and a more responsive experience.
-If you live in your web browser but need a bit of extra oomph, this is a superb, budget-friendly option with a significant £150 discount.
+If you live in your web browser but need a bit of extra oomph, this is a superb, budget-friendly option with a significant discount of more than £150.
 You also get one year of Google One AI membership included, giving you access to perks like advanced Gemini features, extra Google Drive storage and more.

 Lenovo IdeaPad Slim 5: Was £699.99, now £469.99, Amazon.co.uk